directus/directus/.changeset/beige-olives-beam.md

 "tests-blackbox": patch
 ---

-Reused S3 client and increased maxSockets
+Fixed S3 storage scaling issues by using a customized request handler with an increased maximum of open sockets